dev-rabbani/dev-rabbani/README.md

 ### Hi there 👋

 > This is Md.Golam Rabbani from Dhaka, Bangladesh I'm Frontend Software Engineer.
-I'm good at some technologies like as HTML5, CSS3, Scss, Tailwind Css, Bootstrap, PSD/XD/Figma to HTML/React/Next, Javascript, React.JS, Next.Js, Testing-library, Jest, Storybook, WordPress Gutenberg and Git.
+I'm good at some technologies like as HTML5, Scss, Tailwind Css, React.JS, Next.Js, Testing-library, Jest, Storybook, PSD/XD/Figma to HTML/React/Next, Javascript, WordPress Gutenberg and Git.
 I'm not expert all but I know how to use by helping on Google and others blog website.

 ###### Here are some ideas to get you started: